The everyday exceptional.

-We met with Peldon Rose's Principal Strategy Consultant, Sophie Grant, to talk about change management.
-We’ll take a look at what change management means, why it’s important and how to effectively navigate change within the workplace.
+Principal Strategy Consultant, Sophie Grant, talks about what change management means, why it’s important and how to navigate change in the workplace.

 Implementing a new workplace strategy and design is one of the most visible expressions of change an organisation can make.
 Whilst a new work environment can be a driver for increased collaboration or productivity, realising the full benefits will require your people’s attitudes to shift and their behaviours to change.
+That's where change management comes in.

 By having a change management process in place, steps can be taken to motivate, educate and prepare people for change.
 It’s easy to assume that individuals will automatically adapt to their new workplace.
 However, many will resist change, and those that do adapt to the change, may not change in the way that you'd hope.
 In essence, change management is your ultimate risk mitigation tool.